Fish

 Use tools for manually removing algae

 Manual cleaning of aquarium tanks can be the best way to help you clean algae from the tank.
-However, to do this, you will need to transfer the fish to another tank and then take up cleaning.
+However, to do this, you will need to transfer the fish to another tank and then take up cleaning, if you have delicate fish.
+Experts from Aquaroum Co Op recommend keeping the fish inside the aquarium when cleaning algae.

 An algae scrubber should be the best choice to help clean the walls of your aquarium.
-Alge can cover the aqauarium glass to such an extent that it can make it extremely difficult for you to see the fish.
-The algae scubbers will not damage your glass or acrylic aqauraium walls.
-If there are any hard to reach surfaces that contain an overgrown algae, you can use a used toothbrush.
-You can also use algae siphon to remove the blue-green algae or brown diatom algae.
+Algae can cover the aqauarium glass to such an extent that it can make it extremely difficult for you to see the fish.
+The algae scrubbers will not damage your glass or acrylic aquarium walls.
+If any hard-to-reach surfaces contain overgrown algae, you can use a used toothbrush.
+You can also use an algae siphon to remove the blue-green algae or brown diatom algae.
+Gravel vacuum siphons are best suited for addressing the algae on the gravel.
+It is practical to check out scrubbing algae off glass and decorations with melamine sponges or brushes while fish remain in the tank.

-Typically speaking, you can use the specific tools based on the type of algae that has filled your aquarium.
+Typically speaking, you can use specific tools based on the type of algae that has filled your aquarium.
+We recommend the use of aquarium-safe tools (magnet scrubbers, algae sponges or a toothbrush) to remove algae without stress.

 Keep Algae eaters in the tank

-Another less toxic and easier method is to keep algae eating fisn in your tank.
-Of course, make sure not to use a fish that may see other fish in the tank as a prey.
+Another less toxic and easier method is to keep algae-eating fish in your tank.
+Of course, make sure not to use a fish that may see other fish in the tank as prey.
 This option will automatically take care of the future algae growth in the fish tank.

-However, this method may not be much effective if you tank has a huge algal growth.
-That is because these fish will eat a specific type alge and may not touch other types of algae.
+However, this method may not be very effective if your tank has a huge algal growth.
+That is because these fish will eat a specific type algae and may not touch other types of algae.
 That apart, they may not be able to reach an entire part of the tank.

-If you have a small tank, you can use nerite snails, amano shrimp, or a school of otocinclus catfish.
-For the larger tanks, you can keep larger fish such as bristlenose plecos or Siamese algae eaters.
+If you have a small tank, you can use fish tank cleaning fish like nerite snails, amano shrimp, or a school of otocinclus catfish.
+For the larger tanks, you can keep larger fish such as bristle nose plecos or Siamese algae eaters.
+Remember that not every algae eating fish eats all types of algae.
+You need to specify the right algae fish based on the specific algae type in your aquarium.

 Balance the nutrients and lighting

-The primary contributors to the growth of algae in the fish tank lies in the left out food and the amount of lighting.
-Just like the other plant, algae too uses the same resources that same resources to grow.
-Balancing and controlling lighting and nutrients can help you take a good care of the algal growth.
+The primary contributors to the growth of algae in the fish tank lie in the left out food and the amount of lighting.
+Just like the other plants, algae also use the same resources that same resources to grow.
+Balancing and controlling lighting and nutrients can help you take a good care of the algal growth and clean algae off fish tank.

 An increased nitrate level can also contribute to the growth of algae.
 However, there is no set standard to adjust the nutrients and lighting.
 You can simply use a trial and error method for the proper adjustment for optimum results.
-From my personal experience, I would recommend lighting for around 6 hours per day and then adjust it as per the actual conditions you observe.
+From my personal experience, I would recommend lighting for around 6 hours per day and then adjusting it as per the actual conditions you observe.
+Aquarium experts recommend 8–10 hours of light per day for planted tanks, using a timer to avoid algae blooms.

 As for the nutrients, make sure to adjust it based on the number of tankmates and the eating habits of your fish.
-I used to feed them three times a day when I first brought an aquarium.
-Soon, I realised how it was increasing the amount of left out food and also fish waste which contributed to the cloudy appearance in the tank.
-Soon, I switched to a twice per day food and also reduced the amount of food I added to the tank.
+I used to feed them three times a day when I first bought an aquarium.
+Soon, I realized how it was increasing the amount of left-out food and also fish waste, which contributed to the cloudy appearance of the tank.
+Soon, I switched to a twice-per-day feeding schedule and also reduced the amount of food I added to the tank.

 Add live plants

-This is yet another excellent option to help reduce the algae and also to clean it off.
-They will consume nutrients faster thereby depriving the algae any food which can eventually make them die.
-Some of them are also known to release some algaecides which can kill the algae naturally.
+This is yet another excellent option to help you get algae off fish tank and also to clean it off.
+They will consume nutrients faster, thereby depriving the algae of any food, which can eventually make them die.
+Some of them are also known to release some algaecide,s which can kill the algae naturally.
 A planted aquarium is less likely to develop algae growth.

 Change water frequently

-Changing the water at least once every month is desirable to help avoid the groeeth of algae.
-Most of us aquarists tend to find water changes tedious and tended to avoid it or postpone it.
-While frequent water changes can negatively affect the bio rhythm in your tank, it is practical to change the water at least once every month.
+Changing the water at least once every month is desirable to help avoid the growth of algae.
+Most of us aquarists tend to find water changes tedious and tend to avoid them or postpone them.
+While frequent water changes can negatively affect the biorhythm in your tank, it is practical to change the water at least once every month.
+In fact, the standard practice is to do partial changes (e.g. 25% water) at least every 1–2 weeks to control nitrates and organics.

 Water changes should not only be just water changes.
-They should coincide with the complete change which include removing the algae and an overall cleaning of the tank.
+They should coincide with the complete change, which includes removing the algae and an overall cleaning of the tank.
+Swell UK recommends water changes to be aimed at reducing the citrates to a level below 40 ppm.

 How to Clean Algae from Aquarium Rocks?

-After having cleaned the aquarium effectively, it is equally important to clean the aquarium accessories and decoratios for an effective removal of algae from it.
+After having cleaned the aquarium effectively, it is equally important to clean the aquarium accessories and decorations for an effective removal of algae from it.

 Use boiling water

 Boil water in a large pot and soak your aquarium decorations in the hot water for around 15 to 20 minutes.
-If you have plastic parts, avoid soaking in the hot water.
-Once done, rinse them off under tap water and that should remove most of the algae.
+If you have plastic parts, avoid soaking them in hot water.
+Once done, rinse them off under tap water, and that should remove most of the algae.

 Use Vinegar